alphagov/govuk-design-system/src/community/design-system-day-2024/session-information.md

 ### Closing keynote: Using the Design System to fight the climate emergency

-Ishmael Burdeau, Department of Work and Pensions
+Ishmael Burdeau, Department for Work and Pensions
 3pm to 3:45pm

 We are all familiar with accessibility statements.
 But few understand the need for a service level sustainability statement and how the Design System could be a lever for meaningful impact and change.